stackzoo/khaos/README.md

 **Khaos** is a straightforward Kubernetes [operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) made with [kubebuilder](https://github.com/kubernetes-sigs/kubebuilder) and designed for executing [Chaos Engineering](https://en.wikipedia.org/wiki/Chaos_engineering) activities.
 Through the implementation of custom controllers and resources, Khaos facilitates the configuration and automation
 of operations such as the targeted deletion of pods within a specified namespace, the removal of nodes from the cluster, the deletion of secrets and more.
+Khaos is an opinionated operator, in the sense that it provides simple and *atomic primitives* allowing chaos engineers to define how to use and apply them.
+Currently, Khaos does not implement cron jobs; any scheduling of Custom Resources is delegated to external logic outside the cluster, possibly through a GitOps approach.

 ## Supported features
 - [X] Delete pods